aliyun/aliyun-log-cli/README.md

 - pull_logs
 - pull_log
   - this API is similar as `pull_logs`, but it allow readable parameter and allow to fetch data iteratively and output them by chunk.
 It's used for large volume of data fetching.
+- pull_log_dump
+  - this API will dump data from all shards to local files concurrently.

 <h3 id="10-shipper-management">10.
 Shipper management</h3>
 - create_shipper